Thermal Lake © Heather Cowper

-Hévíz is the site of Europe's largest and the world's second largest thermal lake, Gyógytó.
-It is the most extraordinary sight with its huge milky blue surface covered in water lilies and steam.
-The warm water wells up from a volcanic crater spring about 128 ft (40m) below the surface and provides year round swimming, although the recommended maximum time in the water during any one session is one hour.
-The mud on the bottom and edges is said to be slightly radioactive which is good for various medical conditions but only in small doses.
-The complex offers indoor and outdoor swimming.
-A pavilion in the centre of the lake is reached by a covered bridge and indoor swimming takes place in an area enclosed with Plexiglas.
-Gaps in the plastic lead to the outdoor swimming area - the rest of the lake - where swimmers can float among the water lilies and swim between the 'rest' platforms bobbing on the surface.
-There are also various other spa and health treatments that can be enjoyed.
+Lake Hévíz is the world's largest thermal lake, a most extraordinary sight with its huge milky blue surface covered in water lilies and steam.
+The warm water wells up from a volcanic crater spring about 40 metres (128ft) below the surface, with the recommended maximum time in the water during any session being one hour.
+The mud is said to be slightly radioactive and good for various medical conditions, but only in small doses.
+A pavilion in the centre is reached by a covered bridge, and indoor swimming takes place in an area enclosed with plexiglas.
+Gaps in the plastic lead to the rest of the lake where swimmers can float among the water lilies and swim between platforms bobbing on the surface.
+There are also various other spa and health treatments on offer.